MV10/mv10.github.io/_posts/2020-01-05-lifecycle-of-generic-host-background-services.md

 <!--more-->

 .NET Core 2.1 introduced something called the Generic Host, which is a model for hosting `Task`-based asynchronous services side-by-side.
 For the .NET Core 3.0 release, ASP.NET was migrated off the old (but similar) `WebHost` model to Generic Host.
-Like so many other parts of .NET Core, there isn't anything about Generic Host which is inherently tied to ASP.NET Core, but for some reason the team still slots is under that repository.
+Like so many other parts of .NET Core, there isn't anything about Generic Host which is inherently tied to ASP.NET Core, but for some reason it's still hosted in that repository.

 I've started using Generic Host for practically everything, even quick-and-dirty one-off console test apps.
 It greatly simplifies the use of standardized configuration, dependency injection, and logging -- all things that you wouldn't normally associate with "quick and dirty" tests.
 However, it does create a bit of overhead in that your own code also must be a hosted service to take advantage of these features.